DavideGrecoGit/3D-reconstruction-under-occlusion/plan.md

 * Run Pix2Vox on Colab

 - **Week 3**
+* Overcome the limitations of Colab
 * Run ONet
+* Run Pix2Vox
+* Explore the state-of-the-art GANs for data generation (2D and 3D)

 - **Week 4**
-* Better understand the ShapeNet Dataset
+* Better understanding the ShapeNet Dataset
 * How can the models be modified?

 - **Week 5**